 Today, I decided to set up internet sharing from workstation to my PPC.
 As my desktop PC and PDA have bluetooth, I wanted to use it instead of inconvenient USB cable.

 Firstly, I look through Gentoo Linux documentation.
-I found two interesting articles, about bluetooth1 and routing2.
+I found two interesting articles, about bluetooth and routing.
 I follow them, which mean I rebuilt kernel, emerge a few programs and play for a while with configuration.
 From PPC side, I simple switch to static addresses and enter them.
 Everything worked as expected, till I decided to restart my computer.
 After that, I realised that bluetooth interface (bnep) didn’t have proper IP.
 The reason of that mistake was that script “/etc/bluetooth/pan/dev-up” hadn’t been execute.
 I double-checked permissions and name of that file, but it didn’t help.
-Documentation3 didn’t give me any clue.
+Documentation didn’t give me any clue.
 After some web searching, I noticed people who have the same problem, but unfortunately, I didn’t find solution.

 At that moment, I decided to use some messy scripts to do that job.
 However, I still wondering, why my first method doesn’t work.
 I hope to figure it out.